-Debug your app
+Debug your app with Visual Studio

 When you have to find and fix problems in your app, use the integrated Visual Studio debugger.